Karilopatna: Culture

 The Baladevjew Temple is located in Kendrapara.
 A car festival or Rath Yatra is held in the month of Ashadha (June/July) every year.
 The Gajalaxmi puja on Kojaagari Purnima or Kumar Purnima is celebrated in the month of October and Kartikeya Puja in November and Maa Kali Puja at Olaver are held each year.
 Gajalaxmi puja is a big festival here and is celebrated for 7 days.
 Maa Kali Puja in Olaver is one of the famous festivals in the region.
 The Odia sweet dish, Rasabali, originated from Kendrapara.
-The car of Lord Baladevjew, also called as 'Bramha Taaladhwaja' is one of the biggest cars of its type in the world.
-Kendrapara is also known as Tulasi Ksherta (as Tulasi, different from basil tulsi is the wife of Lord Balabhadra) and Gupta Kshetra (Lord Balabhadra wish to stay here secretly).
 Different types of prasad prepared and used in Baladevjew Temple are Rasabali, Potali Pitha, Magaja Ladoo, Kakaraa, Khaja, Karanji, Chhena Kheeri, Ghanabrata, Dahipakhala, Khiri, Puri etc.

-Village Kusupur is one of the well known and very important village in the District Kendrapara - Cuttack (erst while) District.
-Village Poet Nanda Kishore Bal, Village Educationist and socialist leader Surya Mani Jena, Silpiguru Bimbadhara Verma, Pradyumna Bal, Member of Parliament are the most distinguished personalities who hails from village Kusupur.
-Village Kusupur is also famous for its Dussera Sabha which organizes the traditional Sword Fighting on the eleventh day (next day of Dussera) for last more than hundred years.
+Village Kusupur is famous for its Dussera Sabha which organizes the traditional Sword Fighting on the eleventh day (next day of Dussera) for last more than hundred years.
 On this occasion Kusupur Dussera sabha organises various local cultural functions including the sword fighting wherein the Kshetriyas of village Kusupur and from the nearest gadjat areas participate and were being awarded.
 Apart from the sword fighting the fire fighting are also worth watching.
 Every year about a lakh of people gathered in Kusupur to witness the Dussera Sabha.

 Village Kusupur is situated in the bank of river Birupa and next to Balichandrapur on the National Highway No. 5A.
 Bhalukuni Melana is celebrated each and every year in Derabis hata ground.
 It is one of the biggest melana in the district.
 Ramjan, Eid, Bakhrid, Muharram are the festivals of Muslims are observed each year with great pump.
 Derabish is located 11 km away from district headquarters.